-Katherine Edwards is the Director of Patient Safety and Clinical Improvement at the Oxford Patient Safety Collaborative, and part of the senior team of the Oxford AHSN (Academic Health Science Network).
-In this role she leads a large number of quality improvement projects spanning the Thames Valley region, and contributes to a number of national […]
+Katherine Edwards is the Director of Patient Safety and Clinical Improvement at the Oxford Patient Safety Collaborative, and part of the senior team of the Oxford Academic Health Science Network (Oxford AHSN).
+She leads a large number of quality improvement projects spanning the Thames Valley region, and contributes to a number of national patient safety […]

-Fran is the Oxford PSC mental health lead.
+Fran leads the Oxford AHSN/Patient Safety Collaborative mental health programme.
 She has worked in a variety of roles within the NHS including in public health, as GP practice manager and, most recently as Dementia Network Manager for the Oxford Academic Health Science Network (Oxford AHSN).
-In this latter role Fran has managed a number of projects including […]
+In this latter role Fran has managed a number of […]

 Steve is Chief Executive of the Royal Berkshire NHS Foundation Trust, a post he has held since January 2017.
 He began his career in the NHS in 1987 as a registered nurse.
 He completed his BA Hons in healthcare studies at Oxford Brookes University followed by a postgraduate certificate in evidence based healthcare from Oxford […]

 Andrew is a Consultant in Infectious Diseases & General Internal Medicine at Oxford University Hospitals NHS Foundation Trust.
 He is also an Honorary Senior Clinical Lecturer at the University of Oxford.
 His research interests include the epidemiology and diagnosis of invasive bacterial infections.

 Mr Lawrence Impey has been a consultant in Obstetrics and Fetal Medicine at the John Radcliffe Hospital in Oxford since 2001.
 Lawrence is Clinical Lead for the Oxford AHSN Maternity Patient Safety Network.